omise/omise-flask-example/README.md

 - Successfully charge that card
 - Use the dashboard to see our charge

-This README only lists the highlights.
+This README lists the highlights.
 Please consult the source code for the full implementation.

 ### Build your factory